Accreditation Process Overview

 Maintaining LCME Accreditation

-After full accreditation status has been granted by the LCME, there are activities that medical education programs must perform to maintain their accredited status.
+After full accreditation has been granted, there are activities that medical education programs must perform to maintain their accredited status.
 For more details, refer to the LCME Rules of Procedure.
 Direct questions about this information to the LCME Co-Secretaries.

 Established medical education programs typically undergo the self-study process and a full survey visit every eight years.
 The LCME may request a full survey visit in less than eight years if there are questions about the sustainability or quality of the medical education program.